-Are nuts a good snack for people with diabetes?
-Absolutely, but it doesn’t take much for them to quickly become a source of trouble.
-The old saying about “too much of a good thing” rings very true when it comes to your favorite nuts like cashews, almonds, macadamias, Brazil nuts, filberts, walnuts, and the regular old peanut (which is actually a legume!)
+So, are nuts a good snack for people with diabetes?
+Absolutely, your favorite nuts like cashews, almonds, macadamias, Brazil nuts, filberts, walnuts, and the regular old peanut (which is actually a legume!), are all good options.

 Do nuts affect blood sugar levels?

 While nuts are certainly low in carbohydrates compared to fruits and grains, they are not low enough to ignore their impact on your blood sugar.
-After subtracting the dietary fiber (part of the carbohydrate count which is not broken down into glucose), most nuts have about 4 or 5 grams of carbohydrate per serving.

 That being said, even freshly ground 100 percent peanuts can raise your blood sugar, too.